 As a manager, you’re ‘the boss.’
 You do the telling, while your employees do the listening – and then the doing.
 What to do, how to do it, and by when.
 That’s for you to decide (or at least approve), not anyone else.

-Of course, your own management style may not be nearly as authoritarian as that sounds.
-Perhaps you’re perfectly happy to ‘empower’ your employees on occasion – that is, give them the freedom they need to do their jobs as they best see fit.
-Maybe you only offer your input or weigh in when you’re asked to, or when it’s obviously needed.
+Now your own management style may not be nearly authoritarian as that sounds.
+Maybe you’re perfectly happy to ‘empower’ your employees (at least on occasion) – that is, give them some freedom to do their jobs as they best see fit.
+Perhaps you only weigh in when you’re asked to, or when it’s obviously needed.

-Nevertheless, should push come to shove, both you and your employees probably agree that it’s your opinion that rules the day should their be any difference of opinion, not theirs.
-After all, this is how things need to be if your organization is to have even a chance of succeeding.
-The alternative would seem to be organizational chaos, and undoubtedly lead to the failure of the business.
+Nevertheless, should push come to shove and you and one of your employees disagree on something, you both probably accept and understand that it’s your opinion that rules the day, not theirs.
+You’re the top dog, after all – the big cheese, the head honcho.
+The ‘decider.’
+And this is just how things have to to be if your organization is to have even a chance of succeeding.

 Or so you probably think.